nuwave/lighthouse/docs/2.6/api-reference/directives.md

 In most cases, you do not even need this directive.
-Make sure you read about the built in directives for [querying data](../the-basics/fields.md#query-data) and [mutating data](../the-basics/fields.md#mutate-data), as well as the convention based approach to [implementing custom resolvers](../the-basics/fields.md#custom-resolver).
+Make sure you read about the built in directives for [querying data](../the-basics/fields.md#query-data) and [mutating data](../the-basics/fields.md#mutate-data), as well as the convention based approach to [implementing custom resolvers](../the-basics/fields.md#custom-resolvers).

-Pass a class and a method to the `resolver` argument and seperate them with an `@` symbol.
+Pass a class and a method to the `resolver` argument and separate them with an `@` symbol.

 ```graphql
 type Mutation {